 If the movement rate rises above this setting, the monitor will show the message "SHALLOW MAX", and the alarm output will be activated.
 The setting ranges from OFF to between 20 and 30 mpm..
+WARNING: Very fast panting (faster than 2 seconds) will be ignored as this conflicts with heart beats under stress and may therefore compromise fast detection of SUDEP.
+However continuous activity at this rate will result in Shallow Movement Alarm instead due to the lack of signal.

 See SHALLOW MOVEMENT ADJUSTMENT below on how to set the optimum value.